quicwg/base-drafts/draft-ietf-quic-recovery.md

 Consecutive PTO periods increase exponentially, and as a result, connection recovery latency increases exponentially as packets continue to be dropped in the network.
-Sending two packets on PTO expiration increases resilience to packet drop, thus reducing the probability of consecutive PTO events.
+Sending two packets on PTO expiration increases resilience to packet drops, thus reducing the probability of consecutive PTO events.

 Probe packets sent on a PTO MUST be ack-eliciting.
 A probe packet SHOULD carry new data when possible.
 A probe packet MAY carry retransmitted unacknowledged data when new data is unavailable, when flow control does not permit new data to be sent, or to opportunistically reduce loss recovery delay.
-Implementers MAY use alternate strategies for determining the content of probe packets, including sending new or retransmitted data based on the application's priorities.
+Implementations MAY use alternate strategies for determining the content of probe packets, including sending new or retransmitted data based on the application's priorities.

 #### Loss Detection {#pto-loss}